-The town of Cahors is the largest place we visit during your stay at Perigord Retreats and flawlessly combines modern civilisation with historical preservation.
-Cahors is also the capital town of the Lot region and built on a natural peninsula closed in on 3 sides by river Lot.
+The town of Cahors is the largest town we would usually visit during your stay at Perigord Retreats and flawlessly combines modern civilisation with historical preservation.
+The capital town of the Lot is built on a natural peninsula closed in on 3 sides by river Lot.

-If you love local delicacies, you should schedule a visit to Cahors on a wednesday or saturday.
+If you love local delicacies, you should schedule a visit to Cahors on a Wednesday or Saturday.
 The large market sells some delicious fruits and vegetables along with all of the tradition items you would expect.
-Cahors is also host to a large ‘Vide grenier’ which literally translates as ‘empty attic’ but functionally translates as a car-boot sale.
-We can’t think of a single guest of Perigord Retreats who hasn’t left a vide grenier without some type of souvenir in their bag!
+Also host to a large ‘Vide grenier’ which literally translates as ‘empty attic’ but functionally translates as car-boot sale.
+We can’t think of a single guest who has left a vide-grenier empty handed!